Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/25-form-recognizer-studio/40-label-data.md

 In your project, there are five documents, four of the documents have a green dot to indicate the documents have been analyzed and labeled.
 The fifth document needs to be analyzed and labeled.

-## Video introduction to labeling forms with Form Recognizer
+## Video introduction to labeling forms with Azure AI Document Intelligence

 Watch this YouTube to understand how to label an English language version of a form.
 Open the video on Youtube to watch in full screen.